Menu

 If you have any concerns and need help getting your child to school please speak to us at ABC, we want to help.

-The law states that parents do not have a right to take their child out of school for a holiday during term time.
-Only in exceptional circumstances may a head teacher grant permission for leave.
+The law stipulates that parents do not have the right to take their child out of school for a holiday during term time.
+Permission for leave can only be granted by the headteacher in exceptional circumstances.

 Click here for our Attendance Policy